 - Freeze until solid, then unmold and enjoy.

-Quantities: As I mentioned in the post, popsicle molds with six 3-ounce compartments seem to be the most prevalent, so I wrote this recipe for that amount.
+Quantities: As I mentioned in the post, popsicle molds with six 3-ounce compartments seem to be the most prevalent (although the molds I own, which you see in my photos, are Norpro's highly-rated 10-pop molds).
+So I wrote this recipe for that amount.
 If your mold has four 3-ounce compartments, start with 2 cups of grapes (measured in dry measuring cups).
 Alternately, if your mold has eight 3-ounce compartments, start with 4 cups of grapes.

 Varieties: Any seedless table grape will work for this recipe, but the quality, sweetness and flavor of the grapes you start with will have a big impact on how your grape popsicles taste once frozen.
 Green grapes tend to be a little less sweet, for example.
 Regardless of the variety, always choose good grapes – ones that are fresh and really flavorful.